 She was lucky that her primary school sat next door to a potter’s studio and the potter gifted a wheel to the school and demonstrated and taught children how to throw.
 After finishing her teaching degree, Sarah spent a year in Japan, and that is where her love of pottery and ceramics really started to go through the roof.
 Using stripy and spotty blue and white porcelain bowls, rustic wobbly mugs, gorgeous sake cups, and visiting potters studios gave her the bug to make her own pottery.

 When she returned to NZ after her big OE, she enrolled in community pottery classes in Wellington, Nelson, and Marlborough.
 She has been making and selling her pieces for about six years now.
 You can see examples of her work on @sosceramics .
 One of her favourites being the Japanese method called Mishima, which involves waxing the pot, scratching, and then painting and wiping the pot to reveal the design.
 Sarah’s pieces are unashamedly wobbly, imperfect and individual.

 Sarah hopes that her pieces bring joy to daily life, in the same way that she loves and enjoys other potter’s work, and may they last as long in the cupboard as her trusty platter has!

-Simply purchase any fully priced item from Patersonrose during Sept and Oct to be in the draw to win these 3 beautiful ceramics ( NZ & Australian customers only ).
+Simply purchase any fully priced item from Patersonrose during Sept and Oct to be in the draw to win these 3 beautiful SOS ceramic pieces ( NZ & Australian customers only ).
 Valued at $200.
 Applies to purchases online at Patersonrose from 01 Sept – 31 Oct 2023.
 T’s & C’s apply.